 In a previous life, I taught history courses on the Middle East and Immigration at a Princeton University precollege summer program.
 I have also worked for the Middle East Institute and the Center for Palestine Studies at Columbia University, as well as in human rights for several years covering the Middle East and North Africa region.

 Committee Members: Eve Troutt Powell, Cheikh Anta Babou, Firoozeh Kashani-Sabet

 M.A.
 Arab Studies, Georgetown University

 Certificate in Refugees and Humanitarian Emergencies

-19th and 20th century Middle East and Africa, Transregional and transnational histories, Colonialism, Diaspora, Migration, Empire, Race, Gender, Cross-colonial relationships
+19th and 20th century Middle East and Africa, Transregional and Transnational histories, Colonialism, Migration, Empire, Race and Racial Identity, Gender, Cross-Colonial Encounters

 HIST 075 Africa Before 1800 (Spring 2020)

 HIST 166 Arab-Israeli Conflict Through Literature and Film (Spring 2021)